talha1896/Arch2hack/README.md

 ## Our Message
-Stop Israel killing innocent Muslims of palestine.
+Put an end to the unjust killing of innocent Muslims in Palestine by Israel and ensure that Palestine is granted their rightful rights.

 # Arch2hack

 This script will convert simple Arch linux into fully hacking os